Penn Carey Law - Logo

 Summer Employment Funding

-International fellowship and internship programs support students working in a variety of human rights organizations and governmental and nongovernmental agencies around the world.
+International fellowships and internship programs support students working in a variety of human rights organizations and governmental and nongovernmental agencies around the world.

 There are many paths to a career in law.
 Penn Carey Law students secure summer opportunities in federal, state, and local government offices, as well as legal aid, public policy, and impact litigation organizations.